|Fastest Growing Market:||Asia-Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- On the flip side, high capital investment when compared to conventional buildings and the impact of COVID-19 on the market are likely to hinder the growth of the studied market.
+- On the flip side, the high first capital investments for green building construction when compared to conventional buildings is the key factor anticipated to restrain the growth of the market studied over the forecast period.

 Scope of the Report